ahmostafa147/dsc80-project/README.md

 ## Data Cleaning and Exploratory Data Analysis

 We first decided to only keep the columns relevant to our question: <code class="language-plaintext highlighter-rouge">“gameid”</code>, <code class="language-plaintext highlighter-rouge">“league”</code>, <code class="language-plaintext highlighter-rouge">“side”</code>, <code class="language-plaintext highlighter-rouge">“position”</code>, <code class="language-plaintext highlighter-rouge">“result”</code>, <code class="language-plaintext highlighter-rouge">“kills”</code>, <code class="language-plaintext highlighter-rouge">“killsat15”</code>, and <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>.
-We cleaned the data by removing the rows that contain information about the team as we are comparing data at the players level not team level.
+We cleaned the data by removing the rows that contain information about the team, as we are comparing data at the scope of the players, not the teams.
 We did this by removing the rows that had "team" as its entry in the <code class="language-plaintext highlighter-rouge">“position”</code> column.
-We then added a new column to the DataFrame that identifies each row as whether it belongs to a position that had more kills than its counterpart in the opposing team.
-In order to create this column, <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>, we took the rows with the same <code class="language-plaintext highlighter-rouge">“gameid”</code> and <code class="language-plaintext highlighter-rouge">“position”</code> and compared the kills between the two sides.
+We then added a new column to the DataFrame that identifying whether each row belongs to a position that had more kills than its counterpart in the opposing team.
+In order to create this column, <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>, we took the rows with the same <code class="language-plaintext highlighter-rouge">“gameid”</code> and <code class="language-plaintext highlighter-rouge">“position”</code>, and compared the kills between the two sides.
 Our result is showed below:

 | gameid             | league   | side   | position   |   result |   kills |   killsat15 | has_more_kills   |
 |:-------------------|:---------|:-------|:-----------|---------:|--------:|------------:|:-----------------|